sjbennett123/gloryforthefist/content/policies/transform/_index.md

 **Components**: P9, C8, E10, S10, T5 (Unrestricted only)

-This formal magic will transform the target into a specific Master Creature upon the permanent death of the target.
+This formal magic will transform the target into a specific Master Creature upon the target's permanent death.
 It will also leave an affinity of “<Creature> 9” on the target.
 The target must currently have an Affinity of “<Creature> 8” or higher present upon its spirit.
-The <creature> must be of the same type of creature as the one being attempted.
+The <creature> must be the same type of creature as the one being attempted.
 If the target does not have the correct affinity, this formal magic will fail.
-All components and scrolls used in the casting of this formal magic must be of unrestricted transfer.
+All components and scrolls used in casting this formal magic must be of unrestricted transfer.

-Effects exist which may, for a limited duration, invoke the full transformation prior to permanent death.
+Effects may, for a limited duration, invoke the full transformation prior to permanent death.
 See the description in the Casting Rules.

 ## Abilities Granted by Transformation

 ### Static Card

-All Transform Base Cards receive a static card with the following boosts that replace themselves per transform level.
-You take the highest boost as your card base on your Transform level (e.g., Master (9th) level gets +9 Superhuman Strength and +90 Body) +3/6/9 Supernatural Strength +30/60/90 Body, 3 Type-Specific Abilities.
+All Transform Base Cards receive a static card with boosts that replace themselves at each transform level.
+Use the highest boost as the card's base for your transform level: +3/6/9 Superhuman Strength, +30/60/90 Body, and three Type-Specific Abilities.
+For example, a Master (9th)-level transform receives +9 Superhuman Strength and +90 Body.

 ### Skill Pools

 Transforms grant characters a set number of points to purchase skills from either the General Pool or Creature Type-Specific Pool.
 All skills cost 1 point to buy.
 Several skills can only be purchased once.

-- **Greater (7th)** gets 2 skill points to spend.
+- **Greater (7th)** receives 2 skill points to spend.
-- **High (8th)** gets 4 skill points to spend.
+- **High (8th)** receives 4 skill points to spend.
-- **Master (9th)** gets 6 skill points to spend.
+- **Master (9th)** receives 6 skill points to spend.

 Any formal or cantrip effects that are present in the skill list will not require components to use.